GDQuest/website/content/post/2018/06/godot-course-update-9/index.md

     - gdquest
 ---

 This month's update adds **2 hours of tutorials** dedicated to particles!
-There are now over **70 video tutorials** in the course's [ Pro version ](https://gumroad.com/l/godot-tutorial-make-professional-2d-games).
+There are now over **70 video tutorials** in the course's [Pro version](https://gumroad.com/l/godot-tutorial-make-professional-2d-games).

 The particles chapter shows how to create a variety of effects like smoke and explosions.
 We start with the very basics and wrap-up with a fireball and layered visual effects.